Duxah/FreePCB-2/edit_lib.md

 3) Update the entire local footprint library.
 Footprint elements will be downloaded from the main library and saved to a file.
 The program will search for footprints by name and replace if the number of pins in the footprints matches.

-Press the button:
+Press the button: `Replace all footprints`

-`Replace all footprints`
+If you have any suggestions for improving this application, write to e-mail